sulli204/adnat-backend/README.md

 *Change into adnat-backend

-*Run setup.sh to install all gems, migrate and seed database, and install all npm packages
+*Run `./setup.sh` to install all gems, migrate and seed database, and install all npm packages

 *Run `rails s` on one terminal